Our Imaging Specialists Analyze the Whole Picture

-At West Georgia Health, we have a top-notch staff of diagnostic and imaging specialists who have the expertise to read and understand the wide variety of testing procedures we offer.
+At WellStar West Georgia Medical Center, we have a top-notch staff of diagnostic and imaging specialists who have the expertise to read and understand the wide variety of testing procedures we offer.
 Whether searching for a tumor, measuring bone density or studying the heart’s motion, they thoroughly analyze each patient’s results and make recommendations that aid in diagnosing and healing.

-West Georgia Health’s Imaging department includes a wide range of state-of-the-art technologies that are used to view the human body in order to diagnose, monitor, or treat medical conditions.
+WellStar WGMC's Imaging Department includes a wide range of state-of-the-art technologies that are used to view the human body in order to diagnose, monitor, or treat medical conditions.
 Each type of technology gives different information about the area of the body being studied or treated, related to possible disease, injury, or the effectiveness of medical treatment.

 - 64-Slice Computerized Tomography (CT) provides a three-dimensional image of a patient's internal organs.
 CT scanners use X-rays and computers to create detailed pictures of the insides of the body.
 A “slice” refers to one horizontal section of tissue.
 The more slices an image has, the more opportunity there is for the radiologist to determine an abnormality.